Devanshukoli/my-odinproject-journey/log.md

 - Modifying the **Rock-paper-scissors** game in Javascript game console.
 - Learning *Branching* topic in git ( though I already know some of that concept 😉)
 - Then updating roack-paper-scissors and landing page project.

+## Date: 21-Jan-2025
+- Nothing able to do.
+Only learned github-actions only.